Delaware Skin Cancer Rates Are Among the Highest in the Nation

 If you see these common symptoms of skin cancer, get to a dermatologist in Delaware right away for a skin check.
 And in fact, annual skin checks should already be a part of your healthcare routine, or semi-annual skin cancer screenings if you are at elevated risk.

 Skin cancer doctors in Delaware have many different options for treatment, so you need to find a skin cancer doctor nearby who offers the type of treatment you want.
-If you are looking for non-invasive skin cancer treatment in Delaware, ask the dermatologist or oncologist with whom you are consulting about Superficial Radiation Therapy vs. Mohs surgery, as both have a very high cure rate for non-melanoma skin cancer.
-Superficial Radiation Therapy, or SRT, can be performed as an almost painless outpatient procedure using the FDA cleared SRT-100 Vision from Sensus Healthcare and can lead to a 98% cure rate with the only side effects usually being slight redness and tenderness at the treatment site.
+If you are looking for non-invasive skin cancer treatment in Delaware, ask the dermatologist or oncologist with whom you are consulting about Superficial Radio Therapy vs. Mohs surgery, as both have a very high cure rate for non-melanoma skin cancer.
+Superficial Radio Therapy, or SRT, can be performed as an almost painless outpatient procedure using the FDA cleared SRT-100 Vision from Sensus Healthcare and can lead to a 98% cure rate with the only side effects usually being slight redness and tenderness at the treatment site.